 Diagnostic process occurs over a long period of time

-Therapists indicated that diagnosis would occur over several sessions, spanning weeks or months rather than in a single appointment.
+Although tentative diagnosis were made at the end of every assessment, therapists indicated that a confirmed diagnosis would emerge over several sessions, spanning weeks or months rather than in a single appointment.
 Justification for the additional subjective and objective features was centred around exploration of possible drivers for the patient’s presentation or testing of assumptions formed as a part of the clinical reasoning process.
 In some cases, physiotherapist identified wanting to expand their assessment e.g. neurological or distal joint assessment, depending on other considered diagnosis for suspected nerve injuries or connective tissue disorders respectively.
 As a part of the assessment process, physiotherapists commonly expressed a desire to see if they could modify the patient’s presentation within a session as highlighted by statements such as “seeing if a bit more cuff activation has any effect on the symptoms as well”, “weight bearing to facilitate proprioception”.

 Most therapists only considered technology-based tests or referrals as a potential future option if the original assessments and rehabilitation were unsuccessful, best displayed in the following quote (box 5):